dominikrys/dominikrys.github.io/content/posts/how-to-disable-tcp-udp-checksum-validation-in-linux/index.md

   - networking
 ---

-I recently needed to disable the checking of UDP checksums of incoming packets on a Linux machine for a security project.
+I recently needed to disable the validation of UDP checksums of incoming packets on a Linux machine for a security project.
 To my surprise, there weren't any satisfactory solutions that I could easily find online related to this.
 The top results also suggested disabling checksum offloading, which doesn't disable checksum checking.
 In the end, I managed to figure this problem out and found that it's possible without recompiling the kernel.
 In this short post, I'll describe how to set up a Linux machine to ignore UDP checksums in received packets.
 The mentioned steps may also be adapted to allow for disabling TCP checksum checking.

 ## Check if your machine can receive packets with broken UDP checksums